15 Comments

 You're making it too complicated.
 Everyone agrees that you shouldn't deceive or threaten people with violence.
 Why do Trump supporters not agree?
 Because they see Trump as threatening and deceiving their enemies.
 They see Democrats and liberals in general as outside the moral pale, and therefore game for dirty tactics.
 What do they base this moral difference on?
 They are guided by political operatives who have weaponized a "Christian" position on abortion that does not even feature in the Bible.
 The fact that even mainstream liberal Christians as well as Jews, Buddhists, etc. don't see abortion as a necessarily moral issue, shows that it is not a moral issue.
 It's definitely not the basis for distinguishing moral people from immoral people.
 It's more a hot button issue to motivate Conservative Christians to spread lies about their perceived enemies.
 The fact that Trump and his followers are willing to destroy democratic institutions and abandon the rule of law shows how Trump is flattening morality in order to get rid of all the constraints that would impede his path to power.
 People are immoral for a reason.
 They are trying to get their way by stepping on other people.
 We don't need a new justification for morality to see this.
 The moral system is there already, the problem for morality is scaling it up to include multi-cultural societies.
 It's easy for Fascists to create a fake morality based on "blood and soil" and then target a low-status group like refugees as outside the pale.
 It's important for us to realize that everyone is a moral citizen, that morality is egalitarian, in that it applies to everyone, and that in general all competent adults in society follow the moral rules.
 Those who don't follow the moral rules, or who do so at their own convenience are usually psychopaths, and need to be locked up for their crimes.

 What you're saying makes sense from *your* moral point of view.
 But that's just *you* and your particular moral prerogatives aren't a technical theory of morality.
-Intellectualizing doesn't invalidate your moral feelings, but it doesn't demand some detachment from them.
+Intellectualizing doesn't invalidate your moral feelings, but it does demand some detachment from them.

 Historically, threats or acts of political violence have been absolutely commonplace, and might only be "immoral" if a low-status person or an outsider were threatening or harming a high-status person.
 Slavery was commonplace before the end of the 18th century.
 Morality has traditionally *not* been egalitarian: different rules applied to different classes of people in different contexts.
 TRUMP VOTERS SEE THEMSELVES AS MORAL ACTORS.
 And in an another cultural frame, maybe they'd be right.
 Why should we conclude that they're wrong now?
 Why should our world be any different than it has been in epochs previous?